ppy/osu-wiki/wiki/Tournaments/CWC/2021/en.md

    - Tournament Management will create a list of potential candidates for a country's team.
    - Tournament Management declares one candidate to the captain of the country's team, albeit temporarily.
    - The declared captain can form their team from the candidate list of their country.
-2. To ensure valid and serious registrations, every registered user will be checked by the Tournament Management.
+2. To ensure the validity and seriousness of registrations, Tournament Management will check every registered user.
    - Every registered user will be assigned to their respective country's candidate list.
    - To be successfully accepted on the list, you have to ensure that your global osu!catch performance ranking is above 5000.
    - To be successfully accepted on the list, you have to ensure that you did not violate the [osu! community rules](/wiki/Rules) within the last 12 months.
 3. All successfully formed teams will be published after the registration phase.
 4. Only the 32 potentially strongest countries will participate.
 The potential strength of a country is determined by the online statistics of all valid candidates.
-   - If the amount of registered countries is below 32, the number might be reduced to 24, 20 or 16.
+   - If the number of registered countries is below 32, the number might be reduced to 24, 20 or 16.
 The aim is always to let as many countries participate as possible!
 5. Mapset selectors may not participate as a player in this tournament.

 ### Stage instructions